Gutscs/Health-Insurance-Cross-Sell/README.md

 * Logistic Regression
 * Extra Trees Classifier

-The following metrics and curves were used to choose the better model:
+The following metrics and curves were used to choose the best model:

 * Precision at K
 * Recall at K